tk-git-acc/personal_website/src/pages/posts/post-1.md

     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
 ---
-# Getting started building my website with Astro

-Published on: 19/07/2025

 This is my first blog post, where I am setting up my website using Astro.

 ## What I've accomplished